Danie-O/Final-Year-Makeup-Recommender-Project/README.md

 Final year project: A recommender system for content-based recommendation of makeup products based on facial features identified from users' images.

-This recommender utilises a deep learning model, trained using Convolutional Neural Networks(CNNs), to predict the skintone class of a user.
-The model is then used to generate makeup product(foundation) recommendations by matching user skintones to products based on the skintone class which they fall under.
+This recommender utilises deep learning models which have been trained using the Convolutional Neural Network(CNN) algorithm, to predict the skintone and skintype class of a user.
+The models are then used to generate makeup product(foundation) recommendations by matching the predicted classes to products have the same skintone and skintype classes.

 A user can get recommendations through a simple web application that allows users to upload their image.
 The uploaded image is processed and the output returned to the user consists of:

-- Skintone-based makeup product recommendations
+- Makeup product recommendations
 - Links to purchase recommended products
 - A follow-up email with the recommended products (on request).